-Thus it is a holistic approach beginning with when the transaction takes place, recording it in relevant documents and closing the accounts with the end of the accounting year.
+Thus it is a holistic approach beginning with when the transaction takes place, recording it in relevant documents, and closing the accounts by the end of the accounting year.
 Here, the role of a bookkeeper is very crucial in maintaining the records of the accounting cycle.

 Purpose of Accounting Cycle

 The main purpose of the accounting cycle is to record all the transactions systematically without missing an entry.
 It leads to the accuracy of all financial records.
 The accountant prepares the financial statements considering accounting records and cycles.

 So it acts as a stepping stone or base for financial statements.

 The accounting cycle involves a systematic process.
 It begins when an accounting transaction occurs in a company, and the need arises for its recording.
 Hence, the accounting cycle begins with recording transactions and posting its journal entries in the general ledger.
 With the completion of the posting of entries in the general ledger, the accounting person prepares an unadjusted trial balance.

 The main aim of the trial balance is to confirm the total debits with total credits.
 After these adjusting entries are made to make certain corrections.
 On completion of posting adjusting entries, an adjusted trial balance is prepared, followed by financial statements.

 Read more about What is Debit and Credit.

 The accounting cycle involves a systematic process which is as follows.